Economics has always played a key role in research and teaching at the University of Göttingen, ever since it was

 Academic Programmes That Make a Difference

 The Faculty of Business and Economics offers a of academic programmes that prepare students for professional success.
 At the bachelor's level, students can select from business administration, economics, business information systems and human resources.
 At the master's level, programmes range from key areas such as business administration and economics to a more specialized education in information systems, business and human resources, taxation, applied statistics, as well as economic and social history.
-In total, the Faculty offers five bachelor degree programmes (with one being a so-called two-subject programme), and ten master degree programmes.
+In total, the Faculty offers five bachelor degree programmes (with one being a so-called two-subject programme), and twelve master degree programmes.

 Structured Doctoral Programmes

 The Faculty of Business and Economics offers a structured doctoral programme which is comprised of a structured programme of study, a thesis committee, and regular review of progress on the doctoral requirements.
 The objective of the doctoral programme is to prepare students for a successful career in research and teaching as well as in non-academic professions.
 It is captured under the umbrella of the Göttingen Graduate School of Social Sciences (GGG).
 The GGG spans and connects five graduate programmes and faculties in law, social sciences, and economic sciences.
 The granting of doctoral degrees is however autonomous to each faculty, therefore, doctoral candidates in economic sciences receive the title, Dr. rer. pol.

 Truly International Focus